narendram224/html_canvas1/README.md

 Here's why:
 * Just for fun
-* making some another cool and update my skill in html and js.:smile:
+* making some another cool experiment and update my skill in html and js.:smile:

 In the basic 1 you got the code of simple desing the circle with the mouse move js event along with that you should also how to make es6 classes to make reusebale code.